-X Games Minneapolis takes place July 13-16, 2017.
+X Games Minneapolis is back for more action on July 19-22, 2018.
 Thousands will gather at U.S. Bank Stadium, Medtronic Plaza, Downtown East Commons and the Mall of America to watch the best action sports competitions in the world featuring skateboarding, BMX and motocross.
-Heading to Minneapolis to get in on the X Games action?
-The great news is that it’s easy to check out Minneapolis by foot, bike or skateboard!
+Heading to Minneapolis next year to get in on the X Games action?
+Stay tuned for an updated X Games schedule and a list of suggested things to do in our city.

 Thursday—Don’t Miss the Skateboard Vert Final

 Athletes perform tricks on their skateboards in a vert ramp—a half pipe shaped like a U. This event is held outside on the Downtown East Commons and is free to the general public.

 Athlete to watch—Bob Burnquist, an X Games legend and has the most medals in the event's history, with 30.
 He’s the only athlete to compete in all summer x-games events and is the current gold medalist in the Big Air competition.